-In May 2025, Winchester City Council appointed destination consultancy Blue Sail to review the visitor economy in Winchester and develop a new Tourism Strategy for the Winchester district.
+In May 2025, Winchester City Council started working on developing a new Tourism Strategy for the Winchester district.
 This comes at an important time for the district with a recently announced Local Visitor Economy Partnership for Hampshire.

-There are lots of changes taking place in how tourism is managed nationally and regionally and doing this work will help clarify how and where Winchester can align with and benefit from these changes.
+There are lots of changes taking place in how tourism is managed nationally and regionally and doing this work helps clarify how and where Winchester can align with and benefit from these changes.

-The work will also help to determine the long term vision for tourism across the Winchester district and the objectives and actions that need to be taken to help it thrive.
+This work has helped to determine the long term vision for tourism across the Winchester district and the objectives and actions that need to be taken to help it thrive.
+The new Winchester District Tourism Strategy was approved by Winchester City Council's Cabinet on 12 March 2026, and you can read the full strategy below.

 Thank you to all our businesses who have contributed to the evidence base through 1-2-1 consultations, strategy workshops and business surveys, and helped share our visitor survey.
 You can read more about our engagement activities below.

-During May/June 2025, Blue Sail ran a business survey.
-Over 65 businesses responded to the survey which is a robust response when viewed alongside other strands of this work.
+During May/June 2025, over 65 businesses responded to a business survey which is a robust response when viewed alongside other strands of this work.
 Businesses that took part in the survey represented a cross-section of the visitor economy and included accommodation providers, café, restaurant, pubs, attractions, culture and venues, leisure and entertainment, events, retail, guides, community organisations and attractions.
 Half of those responding are members of Visit Winchester while 15% were unsure if they were or weren’t.

 During early July, workshops were held across two days in venues in and outside Winchester.
 These drew approximately 60 stakeholders across the two days who were able to work together to identify challenges and opportunities for Winchester, priorities for the emerging tourism strategy and specific needs they have as businesses operating in the district.
 The outputs from the stakeholder workshop can be downloaded below.